 **********

 In the implementation of outline_print, we want to use the Display trait’s functionality.
-We therefore need to specify that the OutlinePrint trait will only work for types that also implement Display and therefore provide the functionality that OutlinePrint needs.
+Therefore, we need to specify that the OutlinePrint trait will only work for types that also implement Display and provide the functionality that OutlinePrint needs.
 We can do that in the trait definition by specifying OutlinePrint: Display.
-This is similar to adding a trait bound to the trait.
+This technique is similar to adding a trait bound to the trait.
 Listing 19-30 shows an implementation of the OutlinePrint trait:

-Filename: src/main.rs
+src/main.rs

 use std::fmt;